KSnakeW/Firefox-userChrome.css-style-with-status-panel/README.md

-### Many thanks to [ablazhov](https://github.com/ablazhov) for minor but very usefull modifications in Firefox 128 version.
+### Many thanks to [ablazhov](https://github.com/ablazhov) for minor but very usefull modifications in Firefox 128 and newer versions.